Prof. Zhiwu CHEN

 HKU Council Member

 Professor Chen has been a member of HKU Council since November 2018.
-He is on the International Advisory Board of the China Securities Regulatory Commission (CSRC), and the Global Advisory Council of China Minsheng Investment Group (CMIG), while serving on the board of directors of Noah Holdings.
-He also served on the Expert Advisory Board for the formation of the China Investment Corporation (2007), and on the board of directors as an independent non-executive director at IDG Energy Investment (2016-18) and Bank of Communications (2010-18); as an independent director at PetroChina (2011-17) and Lord Abbett China (2007-15).
+He is on the International Advisory Board of the China Securities Regulatory Commission (CSRC) while serving on the board of directors of Noah Holdings.
+He also served on the Expert Advisory Board for the formation of the China Investment Corporation (2007), the Global Advisory Council of China Minsheng Investment Group (CMIG) (2015-18), and on the board of directors as an independent non-executive director at IDG Energy Investment (2016-18) and Bank of Communications (2010-18); as an independent director at PetroChina (2011-17) and Lord Abbett China (2007-15).
 He was on the Board of Trustees of the Yale China Association, the 12th and 13th Five-Year Plan Advisory Commission to the Beijing Municipal Government, and the Chief Academic Advisor to two 10-episode CCTV documentary series, “Wall Street” and “Money”.
 He was the co-founder and partner of Zebra Capital Management from 2001 to 2011.
 In Burson-Marsteller’s 2012 “G20 Influencers” report, Professor Chen was listed as one of the top ten political influencers in China.

 Professor Chen received his PhD in financial economics from Yale University in 1990; MS in systems engineering from Changsha Institute of Technology in 1986; and BS in computer science from Central-South University in 1983.
 He was Assistant Professor of Finance at University of Wisconsin – Madison (1990-95); Associate Professor of Finance at Ohio State University (1995-99); and Professor of Finance at Yale University.
 He has been AGI Director and the Victor and William Fung Professor in Economics at HKU since July 2016.